 For a more off-beat experience in Budapest, head out to the suburbs (take bus 150 from Kosztolanyi Deak Ter) to Memento Park – a unique totalitarian theme park, which houses monuments and statues of communist icons like Lenin, Stalin, Marx and Engels, along with Hungarian leaders of the era like Bela Kun and Endre Sagvari.
 A good time to visit is dusk, when the statues cast a slightly forlorn, eerie shadow.
 Whilst on the theme of Communism, you should check out the Terror Museum; a building which, for several decades, was the most dreaded of locations – the HQ of the political police.

-For more hipster fun check out our Top Five Budapest Design Spots, for “made in Hungary” sneakers, glasses frames and eco-friendly fashion.
+For more hipster fun check out our Top Five Budapest Design Spots and discover “made in Hungary” sneakers, glasses frames and eco-friendly fashion.
 And don’t forget to call by our Secret Seven list of unusual things to do in the capital.

 Experience & Events

 If you come to Budapest and fail to visit one of its many bath houses, shame on you (click on the link to reveal our special extended Top Five!).
 Hands-down the best baths in Budapest are Szechenyi, in the east side of Pest near the zoo.
 With 15 different pools to lounge around in, ranging from freezing to steaming hot, it is not only the largest bath house in the capital, but also one of the largest in Europe.
 Watch chess players immersed to the neck in the thermal waters, admire the neo-baroque architecture or make new friends – this is one of the most sociable baths you’ll ever visit.
 Have a wash and scrub-down, sauna, swim, sauna or even go to the gym.
-Your 12 Euro entry fee is a bargain for a day of luxury, and you’ll leave feeling wonderfully relaxed.
+Your 16 Euro or so entry fee is a bargain for a day of luxury, and you’ll leave feeling wonderfully relaxed.
+Reserve your spot with a skip the line ticket.

 Budapest’s biggest and best party is of course the Sziget Festival, which takes place on Obuda Island each August and brings a mix of the world’s best acts in dance, pop, rock, folk and metal together for a week of music and mayhem – check our review of the festival here.
 You can camp (provided you don’t need sleep) or book a hostel/hotel (way in advance).
 Day tickets are available for ageing ravers who don’t have the stamina for the whole shebang.